-Take time to consider if the no is a blessing – is it right for you?
+Take time to consider if this no is a blessing – is partnership right for you?
 If you come to the conclusion that partnership is still your goal, then you need to put in the work to improve your business and personal case for partnership.

 Don’t forget to download the full chapter of the 3rd edition of Poised for Partnership.
 This chapter will help you think, feel and act like a partner to strengthen your Personal Case for Partnership.
 Download the full chapter for free here.

 Discover your Partnership Readiness Score

 Are you ready for partnership?